ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Look up the current price for Bitcoin and the create a couple of alerts below and above the current price.
+Look up the current price for Bitcoin and create a couple of alerts below and above the current price.

 Head back to our initial tab with the subscription and wait.
-At some point you should receive a subscription result like the following.
+At some point, you should receive a subscription result like the following.

 ```json
 {